0joshuaolson1/lstm-g/README.txt

 The fifth sub-list is all blocks that will project connections to all output nodes.

+Currently, all connections except for the constant-weight-of-one memory cell self-connections are given randomized weights in the range [-0.1, 0.1), just like in the paper.

 Usage - API

 toString() returns a string of the same format as that described in the manual building section, specifying the current state, function choices, epsilons, and topology of the network.